Alfresco/docs-alfresco/ags/latest/using/gs/search-records.md

 If you select to **Search by** for a search, then the following fields are available if you select a **Web Record**, **Scanned Record**, **PDF Record**, or **Digital Photograph Record** field.

->**Note:** These options are only available in DoD 5015.2-STD compliant Records Management sites.
+>**Note:** These options are only available in {% include tooltip.html word="dod50152std" text="DoD 5015.2-STD" %} compliant Records Management sites.

 |Record type|Special type name|Description|
 |-----------|-----------------|-----------|